What we do

-WOW Youth Musical Theatre is an educational charity that develops the confidence, teamwork and talent of 10-18 year olds by performing high quality, award-winning musical theatre.
-A professional creative team sets each production to the highest standards and ‘show week’ gives members the thrilling experience of performing to large theatre audiences with professional musicians, sound and lighting.
+WOW Youth Musical Theatre is a youth-focused charity that develops the confidence, teamwork and talent of 10-18 year olds by performing high quality, award-winning musical theatre.
+A professional creative team sets each production to the highest standards and ‘show week’ gives members the unforgettable experience of performing to large theatre audiences with professional musicians, sound and lighting.

 At these shows, WOW raises hundreds of pounds for charities through bucket collections.
-In addition, WOW regularly performs cabarets in the community to support other charities’ fund-raising.
+In addition, WOW regularly performs cabarets in the community to support local good causes.

 |Business Manager||Jane Hurdiss|

 |Health & Safety & Deputy Stage Manager||Rod Pattinson|

 |Press & Publicity||Samantha Lucken|